What Is a Credit Card Foreign Transaction Fee (and How to Avoid It)

 There's a signup bonus for new applicants too.
 You can earn 50,000 bonus points if you spend $4,000 on new purchases within your first three months.
 Like many premium travel rewards, this card doesn't charge foreign transaction fees.
 It does have a $95 annual fee - but it's waived the first year.

 Not everyone needs a premium travel rewards card, and its accompanying annual fee.
 Just want a inexpensive card for travel outside of the U.S.?
-Try BankAmericard Travel Rewards® Credit Card.
+Try Discover it® Miles.
 This card offers strong rewards with no pesky annual fee or foreign transaction fees.

-This card also has a signup bonus.
-You could earn 20,000 bonus points if you make $1,000 in purchases within your first 90 days.
-You also earn 1.5 points per dollar spent on all purchases, with no limits.
-Points are worth one cent each.
+You also earn 1.5 miles per dollar spent on all purchases, with no limits.
+Miless are worth one cent each.
 They're redeemed as statement credits.
 And they can be used for travel purchases including airfare, hotels, car rentals, and vacation packages.
-You also get 12 months of 0% APR introductory financing on new purchases.
-Finally, Bank of America checking and savings account holders receive another 10% customer relationship bonus on the points they earn.
-There is no annual fee for this card.

 Discover it® offers competitive cash back rates and has a great reputation for customer service.
 Discover it® cardholders receive 5% cash back on up to $1,500 in spending each quarter on featured categories of purchases.
 They then earn 1% cash back on everything else.
 And at the end of your first year, you also receive a bonus equal to all the rewards you've earned.
 This card also offers 12 months of 0% APR financing on purchases and balance transfers (the latter with a 3% balance transfer fee).